First Republic Bank: Later acquisitions

 In November 2012, First Republic acquired Luminous Capital, a wealth management firm with $5.5 billion in assets, for $125 million.

-In 2015, First Republic acquired Constellation Wealth Partners for $115 million.
+The 2015 acquisition was followed by in 2015, First Republic acquired Constellation Wealth Partners for $115 million.

-In December 2016, the bank acquired Gradifi, a then 2-year old startup that works with companies to help employees pay off student loan debt that counted PricewaterhouseCoopers, Natixis Global Asset Management, and Penguin Random House as customers.

-In March 2018, the bank invested in CommonBond, a student loan financier.

-In May 2018, the company leased more office space at Rockefeller Center in New York City.

-In 2019, 50 client advisors, who were part of First Republic's Luminous acquisition, with $17 billion of assets under management, left the company.
+In December 2016, led by then chief investment officer Hafize Gaye Erkan, the bank acquired Gradifi, a then 2-year-old startup that works with companies to help employees pay off student loan debt that counted PricewaterhouseCoopers, Natixis Global Asset Management, and Penguin Random House as customers.
+In March 2018, the bank invested in CommonBond, a student loan financier, and in May of the same years, the company leased more office space at Rockefeller Center in New York City.
+50 client advisors, who were part of First Republic's Luminous acquisition, with $17 billion of assets under management, left the company in 2019.